somiljain7/INTRODUCTION-TO-NLP/notes.md

 matching tokens or phrases within chunks of text or whole documents

 When you want to match a list of terms, it's easier and more efficient to use PhraseMatcher

+In natural language processing, a one-hot vector is a 1 × N matrix (vector) used to distinguish each word in a vocabulary from every other word in the vocabulary.